 Sabbatical Leave & Frequently Asked Questions

-If you have any questions or concerns about planning for your Sabbatical Leave during the pandemic, please contact Lina Rodriguez, UWOFA’s Member Services Officer, at uwofamso@uwo.ca.
+If you have any questions or concerns about planning for your Sabbatical Leave, please contact UWOFA’s Member Services Officer at uwofamso@uwo.ca.

 The following information is in summary form only.
 Reference should be made to the Sabbatical Leave article in the Faculty Collective Agreement.